rarimo/rarime/packages/snap/README.md

 ### Get identity

-Returns DID and DID in big int string format if they are exists, otherwise method throws error.
+Returns DID and DID in big int string format if they exist, otherwise method throws an error.

 ```javascript
 await window.ethereum.request({